 2. Contact your representatives about an issue important to you

 One of the freedoms we’re celebrating is our First Amendment rights, so take this opportunity to teach the kids how how they can write a letter to the president, or use an app to easily contact your Senator or elected Member of Congress with a message.
-Let them know about an issue you care about, and encourage them to fight for it as they go back into session after the holiday.
+Let them know about an issue you care about (we know it’s hard to narrow it down these days), and encourage them to fight for it as Congress goes back into session after the holiday.

 3. Make something for someone else

 My kids love a good holiday craft, and we’ve found some fantastic ones themed around July 4th over the years.
 Whether you’re looking for easy July 4th crafts for kids of all ages, fun July 4th crafts for older kids (ie, no finger-painting), or some July 4th crafts parents can get involved making too we’ve got you covered.

 To make it more special — create something especially for someone else, like a local children’s hospital, senior center, a school providing free lunches this summer, or a veteran’s service facility.
 We bet they’d appreciate it, a lot.

 PS We found this terrific list of Black-owned craft suppliers from Black Girls Craft, should you be looking for an alternative way to freshen up those craft supplies for summer.

 4. Record your own family history and immigration story

 Every family has a history worth preserving, and unless you’re a Native American, your family has a coming-to-America story that should be a part of it.
 If you’re lucky enough to have grandparents or great-grandparents around, connect them with the kids (if only via FaceTime) to collect and record some favorite stories.

 5. Donate to a cause you believe in